 Little geckos are common.
 To egrets, they taste like chicken.
 Photo courtesy of Divi Resorts.

-D, L Kim Sha Beach, between Atrium and Royal Palm Resorts, Simpson Bay, is very calm and popular.
+D, L Kim Sha Beach, between Atrium and Royal Palm Resorts, Simpson Bay (actually part of Simpson Bay Beach), is very calm and popular.
 There are sometimes sandcastle building contests here.
 Popular with local radio stations and organizations for outings.
 Light surf, fine white sand.
 Restaurants nearby including Buccaneer Beach Bar.
 Easy parking.

 D, L Simpson Bay Beach rings Simpson Bay, and on it you'll find resorts like Mary's Boon and Horny Toad, which are described on our Where to Stay page (see link at left).